markjivko/kronup-php/docs/index.md

 ---

-kronup SDK uses a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) so that you can jump right into building your application without having to go back to the documentation.
+Kronup SDK uses a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) so that you can jump right into building your application without having to go back to the documentation.

 The SDK is built like a tree with its root in ```new \Kronup\Sdk()```.